code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-16-spring-kafka-avro-example.md

 }
 ```

-# Test Sending and Receiving of Avro Messages on Kafka
+# Test Sending and Receiving Avro Messages on Kafka

-In order to verify that we are able to send and receive a message to and from Kafka, a basic `SpringKafkaApplicationTests` test case is used.
-It contains a `testReceiver()` unit test case that uses the `Sender` to send a message to the <var>helloworld.t</var> topic on the Kafka bus.
-We then use the `CountDownLatch` from the `Receiver` to verify that a message was received.
+The `SpringKafkaApplicationTest` test case demonstrates the above example.
+It [starts an embedded Kafka and ZooKeeper server using a JUnit ClassRule]({{ site.url }}/2016/10/spring-kafka-embedded-server-unit-test.html).
+Before the test case starts we wait until all the partitions are assigned to our `Receiver` by looping over the available `ConcurrentMessageListenerContainer`s (if we don't do this the message will already be sent before the listeners are assigned to the topic).

-> Note that if the <var>helloworld.t</var> topic does not exist on the Kafka bus, the test case will not be successful.
-Reason for this is that when the consumer is starting up it tries to access the topic and fails.
-[By the time it retries, the topic has been created by the `sendMessage()` but also has data in it, so the consumer tries to connect at "latest"](https://issues.apache.org/jira/browse/KAFKA-3334), which is the offset of the most recent message, as such the consumer never receives the initial message.
-The next time you run the test case it will work since the topic exists.
+In the `testReceiver()` test case an Avro `User` object is created using the `Builder` methods.
+This user is then sent to <var>avro.t</var> topic.
+We then use the `CountDownLatch` from the `Receiver` to verify that a message was successfully received.

 ``` java
 package com.codenotfound.kafka;